When and how to pay your tax

 The ATO’s discretion to remit further tax is limited to situations where the inability to pay was caused by circumstances outside your control or where ‘special circumstances’ exist.
 If further tax is to be remitted, some proof of your ‘innocence’ needs to be shown.

 In particular circumstances, the ATO may grant relief from tax liability either totally or partially, where it is of the opinion that the collection of the full amount would entail you suffering serious hardship.
 This might be because of any loss you have suffered, your financial circumstances, or your circumstances if you are a dependant of a deceased taxpayer.

 You should make your application for relief to the ATO before the due date for payment, with details of your income, expenditure, assets and liabilities.
-It generally takes some time for the ATO to A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation., but in the interim the ATO should take no further legal steps to force payment.
-You can download the ‘application for A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. from payment of some taxation liabilities’ form from the ATO’s website and mail it to the ATO, or send your complete form using the online tax A person who acts for someone else.
-They can make decisions, carry out tasks or make agreements for the other person.
-For example, if you ask someone to bid for you at an auction they will be acting as your agent. portal or the business portal.
+It generally takes some time for the ATO to act, but in the interim the ATO should take no further legal steps to force payment.
+You can download the ‘Application for release from tax debt’ form from the ATO’s website and mail it to the ATO, or send your complete form using the online tax agent portal or the business portal.